-By Julie Murphree, Arizona Farm Bureau: Several news outlets today reported that WhiteWave Foods Co. agreed to buy Earthbound Farm for $600 million in cash, a deal which combines the large organic dairy company with one of the biggest organic produce companies (full disclosure, I've often purchased and enjoy Earthbound Farm produce in the grocery store).
+By Julie Murphree, Arizona Farm Bureau: Several news outlets today reported that WhiteWave Foods Co. agreed to buy Earthbound Farm for $600 million in cash, a deal which combines the large organic dairy company with one of the biggest organic produce companies (full disclosure, I've often purchased and

 This organic-market acquisition comes around the same time that the Houston-based distribution company Sysco announced that it has agreed to merge with the privately-owned US Foods in a deal worth $8.2 billion.
 While not the exclusive indicator in healthy, competitive markets a sign that things are going well is growth and expansion.